 There’s plenty of room for customization.
 Three homepage layouts are included, as well as three header layouts, and 10 predefined color schemes are available out-of-the-box.
 Further tweaking can be done in the theme options panel, and site admins can choose their own color schemes from an unlimited selection of colors.

-As much as we like QAEngine, AskMe is a fantastic theme too, and it wouldn’t surprise us if many readers preferred its design.
+As much as we like QAEngine and InfoCenter, AskMe is a fantastic theme too, and it wouldn’t surprise us if many readers preferred its design.
 You can’t really go wrong with either of these impressive Q&A themes.More Info/Download

 Although not explicitly a questions and answers theme, DW Helpdesk does provide a simplified way to build a straightforward questions & answers website.
 Four premium plug-ins are provided: DW Knowledgebase Pro, DW Glossary, DW FAQ, and for the important Q&A functionality, DW Questions And Answers.